🤖 Summarize this article with AI:

 For many software development teams creating any sort of plan sounds dull and boring.
 Creating a plan for the testing process sounds..
 Well… Pretty much Hermione Granger-ish.
 That is definitely not the case.
 Remember that the whole effort that you put into testing is there for a very important business reason - to save you time and money.
-Creating a test plan is the first step to achieve this goal.
+Creating a test plan is the first step to achieve this goal and to ensure you deliver high quality software.

 But how do you prepare a test plan for software testing?